 Once the room has been prepped, you can now bring in your wine cellar racks.
-The most common wine cellar racks include hanging wine racks, metal wine racks, stackable wine racks, wood wine racks, and wine drawers; But then again, you can always have them customized, especially when the shape of your wine cellar is one-of-a-kind.
+The most common wine cellar racks include hanging or cable wine racks, metal wine racks, stackable wine racks, wood wine racks, and wine drawers; But then again, you can always have them customized, especially when the shape of your wine cellar is one-of-a-kind.

 Once the wine racks are in place, allow your cooling system to run until the room’s temperature stabilizes within the ideal temperature range.
 You can place a separate thermostat in the room, positioned in an area where there is adequate airflow, like in the center of the cellar.
 After which, you can now bring in the bottles and store the wines horizontally if the wine racks allow it.
 As an additional side note, wines are preferably stored horizontally to keep the corks damp.